• Skip to primary navigation

 • 💬 Reviews

-When I start to plan menus for BBQ parties or weekly lunches, I think about the easiest and quickest meals I can make.
-We are all busy, so why not take the thinking out of cooking and make it as simple as possible.
+When I plan menus for BBQ parties or weekly lunches, I think about the easiest and quickest meals I can make.
+We are all busy, so why not take the thinking out of cooking and make it as simple as possible?
 Since I'm all about convenience and taste, let's make it 15 minutes easy!

 Regardless if you are looking for a quick and easy lunch idea or a recipe for a picnic or BBQ, vegan bean salad is always popular with a crowd.

-Unfortunately, a lot of people have difficulty digesting beans, and gas is the result.
+Unfortunately, many people have difficulty digesting beans, and gas is the result.
 Stop worrying about tooting when eating beans.
 One solution, however, is to use a piece of Kombu in your beans when you cook them.

 This magical sea vegetable can change your vegan life.
 Many people have asked me how I can eat so many beans and other legumes without the stomach pains and gas associated with eating beans and legumes.
 In my opinion, its real power is in its ability to take the gas out of beans; yes, removes the negative results of heavy bean and legume consumption.

 All you have to do is put one piece of Kombu, whole, into your bean and legume dishes while they are cooking.
-For instance, I put a piece in the crockpot of the chili we ate for dinner tonight.
-I left the Kombu all-day brewing in the chili.
+For instance, I put a piece of chili we ate for dinner tonight in the crockpot.
+I left the Kombu all day brewing in the chili.
 Like a bay leaf, I removed it when I served the chili.

 Despite being a form of seaweed, kombu does not leave a seafood taste; you won’t even know it was in there, but you will notice a decrease if not full disappearance of gas and discomfort that some experience when eating beans and legumes.